-The design pressure of the outer pipe or duct of gas fuel systems shall not be less than the maximum working pressure of the inner gas pipe.
-Alternatively, for gas fuel piping systems with a working pressure greater than 1 MPa, the design pressure of the outer duct shall not be less than the maximum built-up pressure arising in the annular space considering the local instantaneous peak pressure in way of any rupture and the ventilation arrangements.
+2.2.1.2 The design pressure of the outer pipes or ducts of gas fuel systems shall not be less than the maximum working pressure of the inner gas pipe.
+Alternatively, for gas fuel systems with a working pressure greater than 1 MPa, the design pressure of the outer duct shall not be less than the maximum built-up pressure arising in the annular space considering the local instantaneous peak pressure in way of any rupture and the ventilation arrangements.

+The expression "duct" in 2.2.1.2 and 12.2.4 means to include the equipment enclosure required (e.g., for gas valve unit (GVU) enclosure) as well as the structural pipe duct intended to contain any release of gas from inner pipe or equipment.
+The term "structural pipe duct" means an outer duct forming part of a structure such as a hull structure, superstructure or deck house, where permitted, other than gas valve unit rooms.
-The expression "design pressure of the outer pipe or duct" is either of the following:

-.1 the maximum pressure that can act on the outer pipe or equipment enclosure after the inner pipe rupture as documented by suitable calculations taking into account the venting arrangements; or

-.2 for gas fuel systems with inner pipe working pressure greater than 1 MPa, the "maximum built-up pressure arising in the annular space", after the inner pipe rupture, which shall be calculated in accordance with 9.5.7.2, Part XVII "Distinguishing Marks and Descriptive Notations in the Class Notation Specifying Structural and Operational Particulars of Ships" of the Rules for the Classification.

-2.2.1.2 c is the corrosion allowance; it may be increased over the required in 2.3.1, Part VIII "Systems and Piping" of the Rules for the Classification if enhanced corrosion or piping erosion is expected.
+- 2.2.1.2.1 The expression "design pressure of the outer pipe or duct" in 2.2.1.2 is either of the following: - .1 the maximum pressure that can act on the outer pipe or equipment enclosure after the inner pipe rupture as documented by suitable calculations taking into account the venting arrangements; or - .2 for gas fuel systems with inner pipe working pressure greater than 1 MPa, the "maximum built-up pressure arising in the annular space", after the inner pipe rupture, which shall be calculated in accordance with 9.5.7.2, Part XVII "Distinguishing Marks and Descriptive Notations in the Class Notation Specifying Structural and Operational Particulars of Ships" of the Rules for the Classification; - .3 the expression "maximum pressure at gas pipe rupture" in 12.2.4 is the maximum pressure to which the outer pipe or duct is subjected after the inner pipe rupture and for testing purposes it is the same as the design pressure used in 2.2.1.2. - 2.2.1.3 c is the corrosion allowance; it may be increased over the required in 2.3.1, Part VIII "Systems and Piping" of the Rules for the Classification if enhanced corrosion or piping erosion is expected.
 This allowance shall be consistent with the expected life of the piping.

-2.2.1.3 The remaining values involved in the formula shall meet the requirements of 2.3.1, Part VIII "Systems and Piping" of the Rules for the Classification; no reduction of the safety factors is allowed.

-2.2.1.4 The minimum material ultimate strength and yield stress safety factors accepted for the cargo pipeline shall be specified in the Certificate.

-2.2.2 The minimum pipe wall thickness shall be taken in accordance with Table 2.3.8, Part VIII "Systems and Piping" of the Rules for the Classification or standards agreed with the Register.
+- 2.2.1.4 The remaining values involved in the formula shall meet the requirements of 2.3.1, Part VIII "Systems and Piping" of the Rules for the Classification; no reduction of the safety factors is allowed. - 2.2.1.5 The minimum material ultimate strength and yield stress safety factors accepted for the cargo pipeline shall be specified in the Certificate. - 2.2.2 The minimum pipe wall thickness shall be taken in accordance with Table 2.3.8, Part VIII "Systems and Piping" of the Rules for the Classification or standards agreed with the Register.